JystoDussPipouPrime/mini_regexec/README.md

        *mini_regex()* returns zero for a successful match or 0 for failure.

 **CAVEATS**
-       Can't support a pattern that is not exactly 5 characters long
        can be very dangerous if pattern is poorly written.
        Segfault if parameters is NULL.